Humboldt-WI/blog/content/research/seminar/04TopicModels.md

 # Introduction

-Natural language processing received a lot of attention from academia and industry over the recent decade, benefiting from introduction of new efficient algorithms for processing the vast corpora of text, accumulated on-line.
+Natural language processing (NLP) received a lot of attention from academia and industry over the recent decade, benefiting from introduction of new efficient algorithms for processing the vast corpora of text, accumulated on-line.
 Embedding and sentiment analysis became two major tools for extraction of information from text corporae and its further analysis.
 Doc2vec is a new machine learning algorithm developed by \cite{le_distributed_2014} with the goal of obtaining numeric representations of text documents.
 It enriches the family of algorithms such as fastText, GloVe or LDA.
 Many of these algorithms were developed by teams from technology companies like Facebook or Google, indicating the importance of these techniques for  business.
 In general, the area of application is wide and encompasses online advertisment, automated translation, sentiment analysis, topic modeling and dialog agents like chat bots.

-Researchers may employ such techniques as well in order to tap into the large amount of text data available from i.e. social media or the digitalization of books and documents .
+Regardless of the specific task at hand, the overarching goal of NLP is to obtain numeric representations of documents that preserves the semantic and syntactic relationships within them.
+This aim however is not easy to achieve, since human language is a complex issue with many latent components and intricate connections.
+Machine learning algorithms that only recently came into being are often not well documented or miss in-depth explanation of the processes under the hood.
+Doc2vec is no exception in this regard, although users depend on a comprehensive understanding in order to judge whether they correctly use the algorithm and whether the algorithm captures the subtle semantics in the text documents.

+This blog post is dedicated to explaining the underlying processes of doc2vec algorithm using an empirical example of facebook posts of German political candidates, gathered during a year before elections to Bundestag.

-# Descriptive Statistics
+# Data and descriptive Statistics

+We took a dataset consisting of 177 307 Facebook posts of 1008 German politicians and 7 major German parties.
+The posts are gathered from 1st of January to 24th of September 2017 in order to capture the online pre-election activities of the candidates.
+Every candidate/party then had his or her posts "glued together", so at the end our data looked like 1015 (1008 polititians + 7 parties) text bundles/paragraphs, each containing the Facebook rhetorics of 1 candidate over the mentioned period of time.
+These paragraphs became the "docs" in our implementation of doc2vec and led us to giving the project the "candidate2vec" nickname.

+(----add picture?)

 # Theory